Commercial Solar Panel System and Installation

 1. Initial Consultation

-Upon contacting & booking your initial consultation with the expert technicians , we can provide you with an accurate initial estimate for your system size and your home’s specific energy production capabilities, if we have access to high-quality satellite images directly from our office.
-Additionally, for a more accurate estimate and economic analysis of your home’s energy
+Upon contacting & booking your initial consultation with CF Green Energy Solutions, we can provide you with an accurate initial estimate for your system size and your specific energy production capabilities, if we have access to high-quality satellite images directly from our office.
+Additionally, for a more accurate estimate and economic analysis of your property energy consumption, we will need you 12 months hydro bills to decide the system size

 2. Solar site assessment

-During this stage, our solar panel installer will visit your property, identify areas or roof segments suitable for solar panel installation (facing South, East, West), determine the exact azimuth and tilt angles of the proposed solar panels array, assess shading from trees or neighboring buildings, and probably take some roof measurements.
+During this stage, our solar panel installer and engineer will visit your property, identify areas or roof segments suitable for solar panel installation (facing South, East, West), determine the exact azimuth and tilt angles of the proposed solar panels array, assess shading from trees or neighboring buildings, and probably take some roof measurements to confirm the feasibility and meet structural requirement for solar project,

 3. Solar System Design, Quote and Purchasing Agreement.